serengil/tensorflow-101/README.md

 # TensorFlow 101: Introduction to Deep Learning

-This repository includes the source codes and notebooks **mostly** captured in **[TensorFlow 101: Introduction to Deep Learning](https://www.udemy.com/tensorflow-101-introduction-to-deep-learning/?couponCode=TF101-BLOG-201710)** online course published on Udemy.
-Some implementations might have dedicated documentations linked to my personal blog.
+Deep learning has no theoretical limitations of what it can learn.
+This repository includes project implementations that I couldn't imagine before.
+You can find both the source code and step by step explaining documentation.

 <p align="center"><img src="https://i2.wp.com/sefiks.com/wp-content/uploads/2019/01/gsu_vincent.png" width="70%" height="70%"></p>

-<p align="center">Vincent van Gogh style Galatasaray University</p>

-# Advanced Deep Learning Applications
+<p align="center">Galatasaray University in the style of Vincent van Gogh's Starry Night</p>

 1- [Facial Expression Recognition](python/facial-expression-recognition.py) ( [Tutorial](https://sefiks.com/2018/01/01/facial-expression-recognition-with-keras/) )